-ii) Requiring on-site source separation and other design and siting standards which assist waste collection and management services offered by Council and/or the private sector; iii) Encouraging building designs and construction techniques that minimise waste generation; iv) Maximising opportunities to reuse and recycle building and construction materials as well as other wastes in the ongoing use of a premise; and v) Reducing the demand for waste disposal.
-C6.
-LANDSCAPE DESIGN a) To promote landscape design and planning as part of a fully integrated approach to site development; b) To ensure landscape design takes into account the site's context, landscape and visual character, existing landscape features and amenity, both at the local and regional scale; c) To encourage the development of quality landscape design associated with new development that is consistent with industry best-practice; d) To encourage the retention of existing trees and vegetation to enhance landscape character; e) To ensure landscape design adequately complements the proposed built form and minimises the impacts of scale, mass and bulk of the development in its context; f) To encourage landscape design that can be effectively maintained to a high standard for the life of that development; and g) To establish a framework for allowing "Controlled Private Certification" of the landscape design components of new developments.
-The development does not propose any new extensive landscaping works other than a paved footpath that links the existing path to Pisces Place.
-The development forms a component of the broader Penrith Councils Erskine Park Open Space Masterplan Report and as such will ultimately assist deliver broader landscape improvements to that park.
+- a) To promote landscape design and planning as part of a fully integrated approach to site development; - b) To ensure landscape design takes into account the site's context, landscape and visual character, existing landscape features and amenity, both at the local and regional scale; - c) To encourage the development of quality landscape design associated with new development that is consistent with industry best-practice; - d) To encourage the retention of existing trees and vegetation to enhance landscape character; - e) To ensure landscape design adequately complements the proposed built form and minimises the impacts of scale, mass and bulk of the development in its context; - f) To encourage landscape design that can be effectively maintained to a high standard for the life of that development; and - g) To establish a framework for allowing "Controlled Private Certification" of the landscape design components of new developments.

+The development does not propose any new landscaping works.
+However, the development forms a component of the broader Penrith Councils Erskine Park Open Space Masterplan Report.

 C7.
-CULTURE AND HERITAGE NA The site does not accommodate any identified heritage values.
-C8 PUBLIC DOMAIN
+CULTURE AND HERITAGE